liuchunchun1012/PDF2MD/README.md

 4. Open your browser and enter your **Google Gemini API Key**.
     *   *Note: You can get a key from [Google AI Studio](https://aistudio.google.com/).*
+    *   *Important: If you are in a region where Gemini API is not supported (e.g., China, Europe), you may need to use a VPN.*

 ## 🛡️ Privacy & Security